The Vaper’s Toolbox: A Vapers Best Friend – Basic Edition

 Paper towels are indispensable tools for vapers.

-It’s also a good idea to keep a roll near your charger so that you can clean the contacts on both your battery and charger frequently.
+It’s also a good idea to keep a roll near your charger to clean the contacts on both your battery and charger frequently.

 While most e-liquids come with a dropper cap, some are too large to fill a cartomiser or clearomiser comfortably.

-A pointed eyedropper or blunt-tipped syringe makes it much easier to aim e-liquid into narrow openings.
+A pointed eyedropper or blunt-tipped syringe makes it easier to aim e-liquid into narrow openings.

-It is a good idea to clean your drip tips, clearomisers, tanks and other equipment periodically.
+It is good to clean your drip tips, clearomisers, tanks, and other equipment periodically.

 Pipe cleaners or small bottle brushes can reach inside nooks and crevices to remove gunk, lint and other build-up.

-A small, flat-tipped screwdriver, such as the ones that come in eyeglass repair kits, is handy to have around if the center pin in your battery gets stuck.
+A small, flat-tipped screwdriver, such as those that come in eyeglass repair kits, is handy if the centre pin in your battery gets stuck.

-These small, utilitarian twists of wire are ubiquitous among vapers for a reason: you can use them for almost anything!
+These small, utilitarian twists of wire are ubiquitous among vapers because you can use them for almost anything!